CharlesReinhardt/ecacr/updates.md

 Error checked and tested for teamStats(). base lollipopChart function is working in package. declared dependencies in DESCRIPTION.
 Casually chatted with Dr.RLock about learnr.

+`learnr` is so cool!
+I've thought about making some `learnr` tutorials to use as an introduction in STAT/DATA 234....but have not had the time :)

 ## March 30 End of Class

 Developed scatterplot function, some helper functions (check variable names, titleCase)